Kizari/Flagrum/docs/changelog/Flagrum-1.2.4.md

 ### Bug Fixes

 - XML now exports correctly on devices that use a comma decimal separator
-- Menu graphics are no longer deep fried when automatically converted to BTEX by the Mod Manager
+- Menu graphics are no longer deep-fried when automatically converted to BTEX by the Mod Manager
 - Fixed issue where legacy mods with multiple conflicts would fail to install after selecting the first item to keep
 - Mods that target files you do not have will no longer potentially leave your files in a bad state
 - Delete button no longer shows on New EARC Mod page (use the cancel button instead)